 My garden is over run by cucumbers –in fact, we have a total cucumber infestation, so I am busy pickling away.
-This recipe for Dill Pickles is one of my favorites.
-The recipe comes from Carol Gold, mother of my good friend Susie Gold, and it is a classic!
+This recipe for Homemade Dill Pickles is one of my favorites.
+The recipe is based on one from Carol Gold, mother of my good friend Susie Gold, and it is a classic!

 The jar in the photo above is actually a half quart.
 The key in making this recipe is to scale it up so that you can do lots of jars of pickles at once, kinda factory like, and keep the ratio of pickling water as below — 1 tablespoon salt for every cup water.
 We make a huge batch and then make more as we go.

 - 6 small gherkin cucumbers (whole), or 1-2 large cucumbers, sliced into spears